Article of paramount importance where you will find how to remove your print without any issues

 Tip: If you want to know a bit more on how to set up the printing surface to ensure a good adhesion across the whole printing surface, check out this blog post:

 2. After the print has finished, allow the build plate to cool down for 15 minutes.
 Then remove it from the printer.
 Spray some water on the build plate, this will soften the Magigoo and ease the extraction process.
+This is very important if you are printing ABS.

 Warning!
 Don't apply water inside of the printer!
 This can damage the printer and electronics inside of it.